Investigating the performance of multi-objective optimization when learning Bayesian Networks: Introduction

-This problem is also hardened by the phenomenon of I-equivalence, i.e., different graphical structures that can underpin the same set of statistical dependencies, which may lead to multimodal fitness landscapes, further complicating maximum likelihood approaches.
-Because of this, any method for structure learning of Bayesian Networks may converge to a set of equivalent optimal networks that, albeit structurally different, subsume the same induced distribution over the variables \cite{koller2009probabilistic}.
+In addition, this problem is hardened by the phenomenon of I-equivalence, i.e., the occurrence of different graphical structures that can underpin the same set of statistical dependencies.
+I-equivalence may lead to multimodal fitness landscapes, further complicating maximum likelihood approaches.
+Because of this, any method for structure learning of BNs may converge to a set of equivalent optimal networks that, albeit structurally different, subsume the same induced distribution over the variables \cite{koller2009probabilistic}.

-Despite all the difficulties mentioned above, greedy search methods based on a likelihood score coupled with a regularization term to account for the model complexity, have been shown to be surprisingly effective in practice \cite{gamez2011learning,beretta2017quantitative,ramazzotti2017learning}.
-In this work, we introduce a novel methodology that can be placed within the score-based approaches, and we frame the task of learning the structure of a Bayesian Network as an optimization problem.
-Nevertheless, in our formulation, we do not make use of a score composed by both a likelihood term and a regularization to penalize complexity; instead, in this work we propose a novel approach that directly accounts for the complexity of the solutions by means of a multi-objective optimization technique.
-Specifically, we adopt the Non-dominated Sorting Genetic Algorithm (NSGA-II) \cite{deb2002fast}, which is a multi-objective optimization algorithm.
-In particular, we define two competing objective functions: the first objective is the likelihood of a solution (to be maximized), while the second objective is the number of selected arcs (to be minimized).
+Despite all the difficulties mentioned above, greedy search methods based on a likelihood score coupled with a regularizator term to account for model complexity, have been shown to be surprisingly effective in practice \cite{gamez2011learning,beretta2017quantitative,ramazzotti2017learning,scutari2019learns}.
+In this work, we consider a specific methodology that can be placed within the score-based approaches, in which the task of learning the structure of a BN is formalized as an optimization problem.
+In particular, we do not make use of a score composed by both a likelihood term and a regularizator to penalize complexity; instead, we directly account for the complexity of the solutions by means of a multi-objective optimization technique.
+Such formulation allows us to explicitly take into account the trade-off between likelihood and model complexity.
+Specifically, we adopt a multi-objective optimization algorithm, called Non-dominated Sorting Genetic Algorithm (NSGA-II) \cite{deb2002fast}, in which we define two competing objective functions: the likelihood of a solution (to be maximized), and the number of selected arcs (to be minimized).
+The aim of this work consists in investigating the behaviour of NSGA-II and in particular analyzing the quality of the solutions inferred by the method when solving the problem of learning the structure of a BN, formulated as a multi-objective optimization problem.
+To this regard, we thoroughly examined the results obtained with NSGA-II on a wide set of simulated data, by considering both the goodness of the inferred solutions in terms of the objective functions values achieved, and by comparing the retrieved structures with the ground truth, namely the models that were used to simulate the target data.
+We observed that NSGA-II can converge to solutions characterized by better likelihood and less arcs than classic Hill Climbing, although characterized in many cases by a lower similarity with the target network.